salesforce/bazel-eclipse/docs/using_the_feature_import.md

 bazel build //...
 ```

-Then, in the IDE the flow for import matches the familiar Maven import process:
+Then, in the IDE, the flow for import matches the familiar Maven import process:

 - *File* -> *Import...*
 - *Bazel* -> *Import Bazel Workspace*